connexcs/docs/logging.md

 ![alt text][simulate-1]

-2. Pop-up will show up.
+2. Pop-up will appear.
 Enter the details in it.

 ## Lookup